MSeidelFed/COSNet_i/README.md

-# IntCryOmics
+# Protein-Complex-Partitioner
-**Integration of omics relative changes into Cryo-EM based randomly sampled interaction networks of multiprotein complexes.**
+**Integration of omics relative changes into sampled interaction networks translated from cryogenic or crystallographic based atomic structures of multiprotein complexes.**
 ## Introduction
-IntCryOmics is a collection of scripts to randomly select spatial neighborhoods of proteins from a multiprotein complex in order to test whether these neighbors characterize a region within the complex that becomes significantly enriched upon any experimental procedure.
+Protein-Complex-Partitioner is a collection of scripts to randomly select spatial neighborhoods of proteins from a multiprotein complex in order to test whether these neighbors characterize a region within the complex that becomes significantly enriched upon any experimental procedure.
 The procedure has been detailed in XXXXX and XXXXX publication.

 The repo follows this file structure, in order of relevance: